dougeby/IntuneDocs/intune/get-started-policies.md

 ms.custom: intune-azure
 ---

-# Getting started with policies
+# Get started with policies

 One of the main goals of getting started with Intune is enrolling devices to make sure that they are compliant with corporate policies.
 Compliance policies not only help you to manage specialized device types, such as corporate-owned kiosks, but also personal (Bring Your Own) devices, tablets, and user-less devices.